CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 1. Click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/03-Menu/navigation-menu.svg" height="18" width="18">}} (main menu).
 2. In the side navigation under **Network**, click **Events**.
 3. In the table, navigate to the column labeled **Suppress Events**.
-4. Hover over the row and select the **Suppress events** button to create parameters for the suppression rule.
+4. Hover over the row and select **Suppress events** to create parameters for the suppression rule.
 You can configure individual suppression rules or you can create a group rule that suppresses events for all message types.
 5. Enter the suppression rule parameters and click **Create**.
 You can view suppression rules by selecting **Show suppression rules** at the top of the page.
 #### Add an Event Suppression Configuration with the CLI